bobbytitch/seditiontracker.github.io/docs/_suspects/damon-beckley.md

 ---
 name: Damon Beckley
 lastName: Beckley
 aka:
 residence: Kentucky
 status: Charged
 date: 2021-01-16
 age: 52
 occupation:
 affiliations: undefined
 jurisdiction: Federal
-image: 047.png
+image: /images/preview/047.png
-preview: 047.png
+suspect: 047.png
 booking: damon-beckley.jpg
 courtroom:
 courthouse:
 quote: "If we're going to come back here and start a revolution and take all of these traitors out, which is what should be done, then we will!"
 title: Damon Beckley charged on January 16, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.